 Although the EFL Cup (or Carabao Cup) does not hold the same prestige as the FA Cup in the football world, it remains one of the most popular sporting events to bet on.
 Known for upset results in the early stages, the EFL Cup offers more excellent long-shot picks than most other sporting events and is a great tournament to bet on for anyone looking for outsider picks.

-Now go out there, find the right football bookmaker for you, visit the best betting websites, and start wagering on the EFL Cup!
+Find the right football bookmaker, visit the best betting websites, and start wagering on the EFL Cup!

 Frequently Asked Questions